-Therefore, we are, or may become, subject to data privacy and security laws, regulations, and industry standards as well as policies, contracts and other obligations that apply to the Processing of personal data both by us and on our behalf (collectively, Data Protection Requirements).
+Therefore, we are, or may become, subject to data privacy and security laws, regulations, and industry standards as well as policies, contractual requirements and other obligations that apply to the Processing of personal data both by us and on our behalf (collectively, Data Protection Requirements).
 The number and scope of the Data Protection Requirements are changing, subject to differing applications and interpretations, and may be inconsistent between jurisdictions.
 New Data Protection Requirements may be proposed or enacted.
-Although we endeavor to comply with all Data Protection Requirements, we may at times fail (or be perceived to have failed) to do so.
+We may at times fail (or be perceived to have failed) to do so.
 Moreover, despite our efforts, our personnel or third parties upon whom we rely may fail to comply with such obligations, which could negatively impact our business operations and compliance posture.
 For example, any failure by a third-party processor, such as a CRO or clinical trial site, to comply with Data Protection Requirements could result in material adverse effects, including inability to or interruption in our ability to operate our business and proceedings against us by governmental entities or others.